Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Summary

-Our model light curves show that the variation in energy and number density has a larger impact on the light curves while varying ejecta mass and observed frequency do not play a significant role.
+Our model light curves show that the variation in all the model parameters significantly impacts the light curves.
 Comparing the 3$\sigma$ upper limits with the theoretical light curves, we placed constraints on the $E_{\rm rot}-n_0$ plane, as these two are the most decisive parameters in our model.
-Along with the inferred ambient medium density from the afterglow, this method allows us to place limits on the maximum rotational energy of the potential magnetar at $E_{ \rm rot} \leq (0.005 - 3)\times 10^{52}$ erg.
+Along with the inferred ambient medium density from the afterglow, this method allows us to place limits on the maximum rotational energy of the potential magnetar at $E_{ \rm rot} \leq (0.05 - 2)\times 10^{52}$ erg.
 We can exclude the magnetar central engine with $10^{53}$ erg for all the bursts as the highest possible rotational energy allowed by the radio upper limits lies much below $10^{53}$ erg.
 As no inferences on $n_0$ are available for GRB 061210 from afterglow literature, the constraints for this burst suffer from large uncertainties.
 If we consider the maximum energy of the magnetar to be $10^{52}$ erg, only GRB 050709 will be discarded from the probability of having a magnetar central engine.
 Despite having extended X-ray emission in GRB 050709, which is attributed to the presence of magnetar, it has the lowest maximum allowed energy.
 This can happen if the equation of state of the neutron star remnant is very soft.
-The absence of a stable neutron star as the remnant for the significant fraction of short GRBs states that the binary NS merger may directly collapse to BH \citep{2017ApJ...844L..19P} which indicates a softer equation of state or a different merger scenario like NS - BH merger \citep{1999ApJ...527L..39J, 2008MNRAS.385L..10T, 2020ApJ...895...58G}.
+The absence of a stable neutron star as the remnant for the significant fraction of short GRBs states that the binary NS merger may directly collapse to BH \citep{2017ApJ...844L..19P}, which indicates a softer equation of state or a different merger scenario like NS - BH merger \citep{1999ApJ...527L..39J, 2008MNRAS.385L..10T, 2020ApJ...895...58G}.